TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 }
 ```

+Docker contaiers can also be used with other software to make development much easier.
+There is no right or wrong way to work in this course, so use whichever environments you are most familiar with, even vim.

 ## Repository setup

 You should make a "fork" of this repository into your own personal gitlab area.
 The button to do this to the top right of the repository page, in line with the repository name.